 Apart from being a useful trust-building tool that helps boost your credibility in new markets, what else can reviews do for your business?

-Well, companies who collect reviews from third-party platforms are more likely to see improvements in their organic rankings, something that is vital for companies launching new websites in different markets.
+Well, companies that collect reviews from third-party platforms are more likely to see improvements in their organic rankings, something that is vital for companies launching new websites in different markets.

 In this blog post, Trustpilot explains how customer feedback can increase your business’s visibility on search engines, inspire trust and credibility and, in turn, increase business in new markets.